15 Plants That Repel Flies

 by Dave Catchpole is licensed under CC BY 2.0

-Not only is lavender a beautiful and fragrant plant, but it also has properties that repel flies.
+Lavender is a beautiful and fragrant plant, but it also has properties that repel flies.
 The strong aroma of lavender is offensive to flies, making them want to stay away.

 Plant lavender in pots or in your garden to keep flies at bay.
 Lavender is easy to care for and grows well in dry, sunny conditions.